What is Prostate Cancer?

 Important note: Metastatic cancer is cancer that has spread to other areas of the body from where it first occurred (it often spreads to the bones).
 This can cause pain in the pelvic, back and chest.
 In case cancer spreads to the spinal cord, you may lose feeling in your legs and bladder.

-Do you think you have any of the above symptoms?
+Do you think you have any of the above Prostate Cancer Symptoms?

 There are often no symptoms during the early stages of prostate cancer, but screening can detect changes that can indicate cancer.
 Therefore, men over 45 should undergo an annual medical examination which includes a rectal examination.
 However, the diagnoses will include the following: